FTChinese/corporate-customer/README.md

 ### Alipay/wechat to B2B

-Whe a valid alipay/wechat subscription is trying to use b2b licence, turn current remaining subscription period to add-on and grant the licence to this user immediately.
+When a valid alipay/wechat subscription is trying to use b2b licence, turn current remaining subscription period to add-on and grant the licence to this user immediately.

 ### Licence renewal prior to expiration